 loc1.name # "Los Angeles" loc1.lat # 34.0522 loc1.lon # -118.2437

-Having defined this Location struct, now enables us to do things such as defining a vector of Locations called
+Having defined this Location struct, we can do things like for example defining a vector of Locations called

-sites, and dynamically filling it with Location elements:
+sites, and dynamically fill it with Location elements:

 sites = Location push!(sites, Location("Los Angeles", 34.0522,-118.2437)) push!(sites, Location("Las Vegas", 36.1699,-115.1398))